Compare Rates and Save On Life Insurance

 Divorce

-If you and your spouse are divorcing, you might want to change your beneficiary.
-You might change to your parents, siblings or trust you have set up for your minor children.
+If you and your spouse are divorcing, you might want to change the beneficiary of your life insurance.
+You might change it to your parents, siblings or a trust you have set up for your minor children.

 Death of a Beneficiary